Pmacdon15/todo/README.md

 ```

+> [!IMPORTANT]
-The .env file should be located inside of root directory of the project.
+>The .env file should be located inside of root directory of the project.

 ### Startup